haskell/ghcide/README.md

 ### Optimal project setup

 `ghcide` has been designed to handle projects with hundreds or thousands of modules.
-If `ghci` can handle it, then `ghcide` should be able to handle it too provided the following conditions are met:
+If `ghci` can handle it, then `ghcide` should be able to handle it.
+The only caveat is that this currently requires GHC >= 8.6, and that the first time a module is loaded in the editor will trigger generation of support files in the background if those do not already exist.

-1. Use GHC >= 8.6
-2. Give `ghcide` a chance to load all the project modules and generate interface files.
-This happens automatically for all the dependencies of the modules being edited, but may take a while and require a restart to free up resources after complete.

 ### Using with VS Code